-If you’re using a Challenge domain or Nameserver domain, these will also display in the drop down (not pictured), be sure to select the correct one.
+If you’re using a Challenge domain or Nameserver domain, these will also display in the drop-down, be sure to select the correct one.

 Your site will provision as normal.
 When it is complete it will appear in the Active Sites panel.